reptile18/Workout-Tracker/README.md

 Each time, watch the dashboard update with the exercise details.

+Click the New Workout button again to discard the last workout and create a new set of exercises.

 ## Testing
 To start the app with test data populated, run